Current

 Karina Rosales, B.A. | k.rosales@berkeley.edu

-Karina Rosales is the Research Coordinator for the Digital Health Equity and Access Lab (dHEAL).
+Karina Rosales, B.A., is a Research Coordinator with the Digital Health Equity & Access Lab (dHEAL).
 Karina received her B.A. in Psychology and Social Welfare from UC Berkeley in Summer 2020.
 During her time as an undergrad, Karina volunteered as a Health Advocate for Alameda Health System at Highland Hospital where she supported patients by connecting them to community resources with the goal of minimizing health disparities.
 Within the Digital Health and Equity Lab she organizes, manages, and implements a variety of different digital health interventions.
 Karina is passionate about reducing mental health disparities in underserved communities of color by bridging behavioral health care and primary care.

 Marvyn Arévalo Avalos, Ph.D., is a Postdoctoral Scholar in the Latinx Center of Excellence in Behavioral Health (LCOEBH) and the UC Berkeley School of Social Welfare.
 Dr. Arévalo Avalos earned his Ph.D. in Counseling Psychology at Arizona State University where his research focused on prevention of mental and behavioral health concerns among Latinx adolescents.
 Dr. Arévalo Avalos’ current research interest focuses on developing and testing culturally grounded digital health interventions with underserved populations, particularly Latinx.
 Prior to joining UC Berkeley, Dr. Arévalo Avalos completed his predoctoral internship in psychology at the University of Maryland Counseling Center, his Bachelor of Science in Human Development at UC Davis, and has experience working in a behavioral health nonprofit organization.
 On a personal note, Marvyn enjoys spending time outdoors, playing board games, cooking, and spending time with his partner, family, and friends.